Train Accident Lawyer San Antonio – Laredo and South Texas

 A sad statistic shows that more than 50% of all railroad accidents happen at unprotected crossings and according to the Federal Railroad Administration, over 80% of railroad crossings don’t have adequate warning devices

 Numbers may show that although vehicle collisions with trains have decreased in the last few years, pedestrian collisions have alarmingly increased.
 It is to contribute to the failure of the Railroad companies to educate the public, improve safety – warning systems, and enforce regulations.
-Many of these railroad accidents were due to the negligence of the railway company, but accidents can also be caused by the negligence of motor vehicle operators, who fail to yield at railway crossings.
+Many of these railroad accidents were due to the failure of the railroad company, but an accident can also be caused by distracted behavior of a car or truck driver, who fails to pay attention at a railroad crossing.
 As it is too many train accidents are caused by inspection and maintenance violations of the Rail Road Companies.

 Railroad companies and commuter rail lines, are considered common carriers and as such they are held to heightened liability standard by Federal and state government.
-A common carrier is generally required to exercise the utmost care, diligence and vigilance in transporting passengers.
+A common carrier is generally required to use the utmost care, diligence and attention when transporting passengers to and from.

-Train accidents can involve locomotives, commuter rail, subway, trolley, or local light rail systems.
-They can happen at crossings where the safety equipment fails or at unprotected crossings where there are no lights or signals to indicate an oncoming train to passenger vehicles.
+Train accidents can involve all forms of rail transportation, commuter rail, subway, trolley, or local light rail systems.
+Railroad crossings are the major culprit when it comes to accidents involving cars or trucks.
+It is not uncommon that the safety equipment at the crossing fails or at unprotected crossings where there is no signage to indicate an coming train to the car driver.

-Trains can derail due to improper track maintenance or mechanical failure.
-Driver fatigue can contribute to train and railway accidents.
-Excessive speed is often a cause of train or trolley accidents.
+Improper rail-track maintenance or mechanical failure of a locomotive or a railcar.
+Sleepiness or distraction are main contributors to train accidents from either side – the trains operators or the cars driver.
+High speed has been quite often a cause of train or trolley accidents in the past. when trains come to a curve that was not constructed high speeds they derail, plain and simple .
 Just to mention the Train Accident that happened in Spain, where the operator was speeding through a curve and derailed the train.
 Costing many passengers lives.

 We handle many kinds of railroad accident cases and are aware that train accidents can have devastating consequences.
 With the number of trains that run through San Antonio and Laredo, we have had our share of train accidents and cargo spills.
 We want to help if you or someone you love has been involved in a train or railroad accident due to: